 Northside’s Outpatient Counseling Services are available to those with Medicaid, Medicare, or other insurances.
 Other Outpatient Services are available on a countywide basis and when clients meet the criteria for program services.
 Services are available to those who live in Hillsborough County and the Sun Coast Region.

-All Outpatient services provided at the Main Center begin with an intake assessment provided by a qualified therapist who completes a bio-psychosocial evaluation and makes necessary recommendations and referrals for care and treatment options.
-These services are provided via Open Access/Walk In – no appointment is necessary.
-Open Access is available at the Main Center Monday thru Thursday 8 am to 2 pm.
+All Outpatient services provided at the Main Center begin with an intake assessment provided by a qualified therapist who completes a biopsychosocial evaluation and makes necessary recommendations and referrals for care and treatment options.
+These services are provided via a preregistered Access to Care appointment.
+Our Access to Care appointments are available at the Main Center Monday thru Thursday.
+Please call our office and select Option 3 to schedule your initial appointment.

 Adult Outpatient Counseling Services